-BMW has a reputation for playing to the needs of more spirited drivers.
-Their cars guarantee a certain level of grunt, responsiveness and fun factor that other cars often lack.
+BMW has a reputation for playing to the needs of those who want to experience something special behind the wheel.
+Their cars guarantee a certain level of grunt, responsiveness and fun factor that other manufacturers often overlook.

 Ride comfort is also good thanks to a soft base suspension.
 Those interested in the X3 M40i will want to option adaptive suspension because the sports suspension is a bit too stiff for day-to-day driving.